Vulwsztyn/vulwsztyn.github.io/src/content/posts/advent-of-code-2024-day-2-in-unreal-blueprints-and-prolog/index.md

 ---
-title: Advent of Code 2024 day 2 in Unreal blueaprints & Prolog
+title: Advent of Code 2024 day 2 in Unreal blueprints & Prolog
 published: 2025-01-23
 description: 'My solution to day 2 of 2024 Advent of Code in Unreal blueprints'
 image: 'Check_Array_With_Mistake.png'